KubaKarwow/ChessFX/README.md

-# ChessFX
+ChessFX

-This is my summer project after the first year in uni.
+Welcome to ChessFX, a JavaFX-based chess game with a user-friendly GUI created using SceneBuilder.
+This project was developed as a summer project after my first year at university.

-Whole GUI aspect was created using JavaFX with Scenebuilder.
+Features
+Interactive GUI: Intuitive design for easy gameplay.
+Full Chess Rules Implementation: Supports all standard chess moves and rules.
+Single Mode: Play against a friend.